PompolutZ/personal-website/apps/website/src/cv/cv.md

 - Member of the SDK team, developing a reactive library to simplify eye-tracking integration.
 - Built several web products using `Angular`, `React`, `jQuery`, and `Django`.

-### Earlier Experience in Kuadriga, Ciklum, GlobalLogic, Kyiv
+### Earlier Experience in Kyiv - Kuadriga, Ciklum, GlobalLogic
 **Software Developer** | 11/2008 - 01/2011

 - Built web products using `ASP.NET`, `MySQL`, and `jQuery`.
 Also worked on `Silverlight` web apps and `WPF` desktop apps.